tuket/lightning_demo/README.md

 # lightning_demo

-This is a simple demo of an algorithm that generates the gemometry for lightning bolt, such as this one:
+This is a simple demo of an algorithm that generates the gemometry for lightning bolts, such as this one:

 ![lightning](https://tuket.github.io/img/lightnings/demo_lightning.png)